HamzahFayad/netflix-insights/README.md

 What is the average runtime of movies and TV shows by genre?

-How do the number of titles in each genre vary by year?

-How does the number of releases for each genre differ across decades?

 - 🎬 Top Content by Year:

 What are the most popular movies and TV shows each year?